mehCake/luraph-deobfuscator-py/README.md

 ## Installation

-Clone the repository and install the required dependencies:
+Clone the repository and install the required dependencies.
+The toolkit targets Python **3.10 – 3.11** to remain compatible with the bundled `lupa` release:

 ```bash
 git clone https://github.com/example/luraph-deobfuscator-py.git